IdeaBot/basics/README.md

 This functionality is explained here.

 ## Help
-I've fallen and I can't get up
+I've fallen and I can't get up (I wonder how many times I've made this joke in the documentation...)

 ### Functionality
 Help is designed to provide help information to users.